vkamenar/implib-sdk/README.md

 Unpack the ImpLib SDK release into any directory.
 Then launch ```build_libs.bat```.
 This batch file builds or rebuilds the sample import libraries: MSVCRT, Win32 and Win64 system API libraries.

 The output libraries are stored under the ```lib``` subdirectory.
-Two import libraries are created for each input file: a regular import library including *original thunk* and a "stripped" version without *original thunk*.
-The latter is stored into the ```stripped``` subdirectory.
+Two import libraries are created for each input file.
+One of the libraries follows the MS format and internal naming conventions.
+The other one uses the format and naming compatible with GNU LD and LLVM.
+The latter is stored into the ```lib\lld``` subdirectory.

 If you add new import library definitions or modify the sample files, just rerun ```build_libs.bat```.
 Only new or modified files will be recompiled.